Anuta: Society and culture

 Anuta has a human population of about 300.
 This is one of the highest population densities in the world, perhaps equalling that of Bangladesh.

 The island has two systems for naming villages (noporanga, or "dwelling places").
 In one system there are three villages called Mua, Muri, and St. John.
 Mua, meaning "front", is to the east.
 Muri, meaning "back" is west of Mua.
 After establishment of the Anglican church in 1916, a third village grew up to the west of Muri and took the name of the church, St. John.
 In the second system, Mua and Muri are combined under the name, Rotoapi, and contrasted with the new village which, in the second system, is called Vatiana.
 Anutans use the uninhabited island of Fatutaka, about 37 mi to the southeast, as a place to hunt birds.

 Language

 Anutans speak the Anuta language (locally te taranga paka-Anuta), which is related to other Polynesian languages.

 Relationship with environment

 An important value in Anutan society is aropa, which emphasizes collaboration, sharing and compassion for others.
 The concept of aropa encourages islanders to share their finite resources equitably.
 Because Anuta's high population density has not had a severely negative impact on the island's ecosystem, Anuta has attracted interest from scientists interested in sustainability.
-The BBC documentary series South Pacific devotes part of Episode 2 (Castaways) to the ability of Anutans to maintain their island's bounty, contrasting it with the environmental destruction found on Easter Island.
+The BBC documentary series South Pacific devotes part of the episode 1, Ocean of Islands, to the ability of Anutans to maintain their island's bounty, contrasting it with the environmental destruction found on Easter Island.

-The Anuta tribe takes care to fulfil their needs with respect to the environment, to preserve it.
+The Anuta people take care to fulfil their needs with respect to the environment, to preserve it.
 At certain times they do not catch certain fish or hunt animals.